 Invasive Non Native Species Surveyor

 Aliens are invading Yorkshire!
 Invasive Non-Native Species (INNS) are the second largest threat to global biodiversity (just below habitat loss) and all along Yorkshire’s waterways we can see the colonisation spreading year by year.
-Yorkshire Wildlife Trust are on the front line, battling the tide of INNS such as Himalayan balsam and Japanese knotweed.
+Yorkshire Wildlife Trust are on the front line, battling the tide of INNS such as Himalayan balsam, American Skunk cabbage and Japanese knotweed.
 To win, we need volunteers to help us.

 This year we’re taking the fight to them with a team of volunteer INNS surveyors, balsam bashers and INNS treatment experts.
 This team of volunteers will tell us where INNS are and help to treat them where it’s needed most urgently.
 This will make all the difference to turning the tide on INNS across the county.

-When you start this role you will be invited to a training session which will cover:
+As an INNS survey volunteer you will first be invited to a training session which will cover: